ClintonIgwegbu/Bayesian-Binary-Classifier/README.md

 # Bayesian-Classifier
-Classify two sets of data as belonging to one of two classes using Bayesian techniques.
+Classify a data set as belonging to one of two classes using Bayesian techniques.